a3gis/a3gis.github.io/_posts/2016-05-02-generalised-distributive-law.md

 \end{align}
 $$

 When expanding this product you "pick a term" in each bracket.
-This can be expressed as a map from $X$ to $Y$: bracket is identified by an element in $X$, and each term in a bracket is identified by an element in $Y$.
+This can be expressed as a map from $X$ to $Y$: a bracket is identified by an element in $X$ and a term in a bracket is identified by an element in $Y$.
 So it is only natural that you would sum over all possible maps.
 Voila!

 <br/>